Skip to main content

 If the book misses ordered events, mark it unsafe and rebuild from a known baseline.

-Capture this packet before claiming a client maintains an L4 book.
+Capture this checklist before claiming a client maintains an L4 book.

 FieldCapture